Intilery/intilery.github.io/docs/guides/simple.md

 met (for example “ticket reservation expired” or “cart abandoned after 2 hours”).

 The best way to learn about how Intilery works is to see it in action.
-This tutorial walks you though an installation using one of our libraries: either our Javascript, PHP, or iOS library.
+This tutorial walks you though an installation using one of our libraries: either our Javascript, or iOS library.

 ## Before you begin